ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/usher-pumped-up-kicks-cover.md

 Title: Usher - "Pumped Up Kicks" (Foster The People Cover)
 Date: 2015-02-25 08:52
 Link: https://youtu.be/zMEuA7HbiiY
-Description: Usher plays bass guitar for this Foster The People cover.
+Description: Isn't it so cool to find out popular artists actually know something about music?
 Tags: Music, Bass Guitar
 Video: https://youtu.be/zMEuA7HbiiY

-Aside: Isn't it so cool to find out popular artists actually know something about music?
 Usher plays[^us] [some] bass.
 Good to know.

 By the way, while this song is totes uplifting musically speaking, it is a [complete downer lyrically][wikipedia].